aeleos/cloudflared/README.md

 You should now be able to access all of your apps without needed a port forward!

+# Support Me

+If you liked this guide and want to say thanks feel free to buy me a coffee https://www.buymeacoffee.com/aeleos

 # Enabling SSH Access via Web Rendered Terminal

 1. Create a DNS record for the subdomain you want to go to for SSH access.
 Below is an example